heymex/ansible-ubuntu-mgmt/README.md

 ### What Bootstrap Does

-The bootstrap process:
-1. Installs Python 3 (required for Ansible)
+The bootstrap process uses raw SSH commands (no Ansible required) to:
-2. Creates a dedicated Ansible management user (default: `ansible`)
+1. Create a dedicated Ansible management user (default: `ansible`)
-3. Installs your SSH public key for key-based authentication
+2. Install your SSH public key for key-based authentication
-4. Configures passwordless sudo for the management user
+3. Configure passwordless sudo for the management user
-5. Ensures SSH service is properly configured
-6. Installs common packages needed for Ansible
+4. Test the connection to ensure it works

+Once bootstrap completes and the connection test succeeds, the host is ready to be added to the inventory and managed with Ansible.

 > **Quick Reference**: See [BOOTSTRAP.md](BOOTSTRAP.md) for a quick reference guide with common scenarios and troubleshooting.